containers/podman/docs/source/markdown/podman.1.md

     Non root users of Podman can create the `$HOME/.config/containers/registries.conf` file to be used instead of the system defaults.

+    If the **CONTAINERS_REGISTRIES_CONF** environment variable is set, then its value is used for the registries.conf file rather than the default.

 **storage.conf** (`/etc/containers/storage.conf`, `$HOME/.config/containers/storage.conf`)

     storage.conf is the storage configuration file for all tools using containers/storage